 State, tribal, and local governments are eligible to apply for funding to capitalize a revolving loan fund (RLF) and to provide subgrants to carry out cleanup activities at brownfields sites.
 Applicants may apply for \$1,000,000 to address sites contaminated by petroleum and hazardous substances.
 Two or more eligible entities may team together to form a coalition to pool their revolving loan funds.
 Revolving loan funds generally are used to provide no-interest or low-interest loans for brownfields cleanups.
-An RLF grant recipient may also use up to 40% of the awarded funds to award subgrants to other eligible entities, including nonprofit organizations, for brownfields cleanups on sites owned by the subgrantee.
+An RLF grant recipient may also use up to 50% of the funds to provide subgrants to other eligible entities, including nonprofit organizations, for brownfields cleanups on sites owned by the subgrantee.
 A grant recipient cannot subgrant to itself.
 An RLF grant requires a 20% cost share.
 The performance period of these grants is five years and recipients are selected through an annual national competition.
 The figures in the table that follows are cumulative totals for all Revolving Loan Fund Grants awarded in New Hampshire since 1994.

-Revolving Loan Fund Program Recipient 2009 Recovery Act Funding Regular Funding Total Funding Nashua \$1,000,000 \$1,000,000 New Hampshire Department of Environmental Services \$1,800,000 \$2,251,790 \$4,051,790 Rockingham Economic Development Corporation \$1,000,000 \$1,000,000 State of New Hampshire \$2,450,000 \$2,450,000 Revolving Loan Fund Program Totals: \$1,800,000 \$6,701,790 \$8,501,790 Funding totals current as of April 2010.
+Revolving Loan Fund Program Recipient 2009 Recovery Act Funding Regular Funding Total Funding Capital Regional Development Council \$1,000,000 \$1,000,000 Nashua \$1,000,000 \$1,000,000 New Hampshire Department of Environmental Services \$1,800,000 \$2,251,790 \$4,051,790 Rockingham Economic Development Corporation \$1,000,000 \$1,000,000 State of New Hampshire \$2,450,000 \$2,450,000 Revolving Loan Fund Program Totals: \$1,800,000 \$7,701,790 \$9,501,790 Funding totals current as of June 2011.